DanOlinski/Budget/README.md

 From your terminal go to the database folder and run the command `npm run local`

 Both the front-end and back-end servers have to be run simultaneously.
 Open two terminals for that effect.
-However the database server needs to start before the front end react server
+Note that the database server needs to start before the front end react server

 From a second terminal go to the budget-website folder and run the command `npm start`

 DISCLAIMER: This application is a proof of concept and has a specific use-case for displaying data.
 This website is designed to retrieve data from a single email account.
 To display fictitious banking data, which mimics real banking email notifications.
 Be mindful that the incoming moc data for this presentation will always be the same.
-In order to display data from other email accounts, the app would have to be slightly adjusted to handle linking different email accounts
+In order to display data from other email accounts, the app would have to be slightly adjusted to handle this

 Follow the steps below to proceed with the expected use-case scenario.